OmarAglan/ArbSh/docs/DOCUMENTATION_INDEX.md

 ## Conclusion

-This documentation set provides a comprehensive overview of the Simple Shell project, with a focus on its role in supporting the Baa language ecosystem through robust Arabic language support.
+This documentation set provides a comprehensive overview of the ArbSh project, with a focus on its role in supporting the Baa language ecosystem through robust Arabic language support.
 The documentation will continue to evolve as the project develops.